Fighting the System That Was Built to Say No

 We've Run the System.

-Other members of our team are former Bureau of Prisons administrators and staff who processed grievances, trained staff on the remedy process, and understand exactly how decisions are made — and how complaints are buried — at every level of the BOP.
+Other members of our team are contributors with direct Bureau of Prisons and DOC administrative experience who processed grievances, trained staff on the remedy process, and understand exactly how decisions are made — and how complaints are buried — at every level of the BOP.

-We know the internal policies, the unwritten rules, and the pressure points that move cases forward.
+We know the internal policies, the unwritten rules, and the key factors that move cases forward.
 That institutional knowledge is now working for you.

 We Know Every Move It Makes.